Doctor of Social Work (DSW)

 |Minimum Total Hours||44|

 Students complete two practicum experiences.
-In the fall semester of the second year, students complete a leadership practicum concurrently with Applied Social Service Leadership, Management & Practice.
+In the fall semester of the second year, students complete a leadership practicum concurrently with Applied Social Service Leadership, Management & Practice typically in the student's place of employment.
 In the spring semester of the second year, students complete a teaching practicum concurrently with Social Work Teaching & Learning: Theories, Methods & Assessment.

 - Minimum cumulative GPA of 3.0 at program completion